TheVisualHub/VisualFactory/UltimateSmoothMD/README.md

 ---
 ## 🔍 Overview

-The **UltimateSmoothMD6.py** provides a suite of **four** strategies for computing smooth factors and *two* alternative smoothing algorithms to create visually coherent visualizations of MD trajectories using the Python interface of **ChimeraX**.
+The **UltimateSmoothMD6.py** provides a suite of **five** strategies for computing smooth factors and *four* alternative smoothing algorithms to create visually coherent visualizations of MD trajectories using the Python interface of **ChimeraX**.
 This tool is intended strictly for educational and personal purposes.
 The generated smoothed coordinates are **not suitable for commercial applications**.
 The current folder contains the latest revision. 🏆

 ---
 ## 👤 Author & Innovation